-A preschoolers binoculars craft that’s handy for pretend play, scavenger hunts or “I Spy”.
-All you need are a couple of Pringles cans and a length of yarn.
+Make a pair of Pringles Can Binoculars for pretend play, scavenger hunts or “I Spy”.
+All you need are two Pringles cans, some paint and a stapler and a piece of yarn.

 Normally we would make toy binoculars out of toilet paper rolls, but we made this set using a couple of Pringles cans, and I have to day, they are so much better than toilet roll binoculars.